Beaver Lake Bird Sanctuary

 You can read Tom's informative and entertaining article, "A Year of Birding at Beaver Lake Bird Sanctuary," by clicking here.

-BRAC hosts bird walks at the Sanctuary on the first Saturday of every month.
+Blue Ridge Audubon hosts bird outings at the Sanctuary on the first Saturday of every month.
 From April to September, the walks begin at 8:00 am, and from October to March, they begin at 9:00 am.
 We meet at the gazebo on the south end of the lake.
 Check out our events calendar and subscribe to our newsletter to stay up-to-date on scheduled bird walks!

 Want to lend a hand?

-EMAS takes pride in the fact that the Beaver Lake Bird Sanctuary is welcoming to all people.
+Blue Ridge Audubon takes pride in the fact that the Beaver Lake Bird Sanctuary is welcoming to everybody and every body.
 The following note illustrates how important the Sanctuary is to visitors with disabilities: